foss42/api/docs/case/capital.md

 ```
 {
-  "data": "Ford V Ferrari' Finishes First At The Box Office"
+  "data": "'Ford V Ferrari' Finishes First At The Box Office"
 }
 ```